FeaturesOutdoor LifeVacationing

 Tips for Finding Shark Teeth in Charleston

-• Go Shark Tooth Hunting at Low Tide – Generally, you will have the best luck finding shark teeth at low tide.
-When the tide is out, you have access to the sea floor farther out, and this area tends to have more shells and fossils than the heavily trafficked areas above the high waterline.
+Secondly, you’ll have the best luck finding shark teeth at low tide.
+When the tide is out, you’ll have access to the sea floor farther out, which tends to have more shells and fossils than the heavily trafficked areas above the high waterline.

-• Look for Areas Where There Are Shells – While you will occasionally find a shark tooth on its own, you are more likely to find teeth where there are other items washed up on the beach.
-The waves and current sort things by size, so the size of shells you find is generally about the size of any teeth you are likely to find as well.
+When searching for shark teeth, look for areas where there are shells.
+While you may occasionally find a shark tooth on its own, you’re more likely to find teeth where there are other items washed up on the beach.
+The waves and current sort things by size, so the size of shells you find is generally about the size of any teeth you’re likely to find as well.

-• Look for Areas with Black Shells and Fossils – Most shark teeth you’ll find on the beach are black as a result of absorbing phosphate from the sediment in the ocean over millions of years.
+Another tip is to look for areas with black shells and fossils.
+Most shark teeth you’ll find on the beach are black as a result of absorbing phosphate from the sediment in the ocean over millions of years.
 So, if you find an area with black shells and fossils, there is a decent chance you’ll find a tooth there as well.

-• Use a Sifter – Using a sifter can be a good way to find shark teeth in the sand or in an area with a high concentration of small shells or pebbles.
-Most of the shark teeth you will find will be pretty small, so a sifter with a one-quarter inch mesh is a good choice.
-But, if you are hunting on the beach along the shoreline, your chances may be just as good going slow and looking on the surface.
+Using a sifter can be a good way to find shark teeth in the sand or in an area with a high concentration of small shells or pebbles.
+Most of the shark teeth you’ll find will be pretty small, so a sifter with a one-quarter inch mesh is a good choice.
+However, if you’re hunting on the beach along the shoreline, your chances may be just as good going slow and looking on the surface.

-• Sift Above the Waterline Only – If you choose to hunt for shark teeth with a sifter, be aware that in South Carolina you are allowed to sift above the waterline only.
-Sifting for submerged fossils is not permitted.
-This is different from the law in many other states.
+If you choose to hunt for shark teeth with a sifter, be aware that in South Carolina, you’re allowed to sift above the waterline only.
+Sifting for submerged fossils is not permitted, which is different from the law in many other states.

 How Big are Most Shark Teeth in Charleston?